apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 # Bump min Airflow version for providers

+1. Update `provider-airflow-compatibility-check` in `.github/workflows/ci.yml` to check compatibility with the new minimum version.

+2. Check if Breeze unit tests in `dev/breeze/tests/test_packages.py` need adjustments.
+This is done by simply searching and replacing old version occurrences with newer one.
+For example 2.5.0 to 2.6.0

-If you want to just update the min airflow version for all packages, you should modify `MIN_AIRFLOW_VERSION` in `src/airflow_breeze/utils/packages.py` and run the `prepare-provider-documentation` command with the `--only-min-version-update` flag.
+3. Update minimum airflow version for all packages, you should modify `MIN_AIRFLOW_VERSION` in `src/airflow_breeze/utils/packages.py` and run the `prepare-provider-documentation` command with the `--only-min-version-update` flag.
 This will only update the min version in the `__init__.py` files and package documentation without bumping the provider versions.